 Overton County, Tennessee

-For decades, our award-winning attorneys have been the voice of injured people in Livingston and all of Overton County.
+With more than 100 years of combined experience, our award-winning attorneys have been the voice of injured people in Livingston and all of Overton County.
 Unlike most lawyers who handle all types of cases, the focus of our practice is civil litigation and personal injury and wrongful death cases.
 We do not handle bankruptcies, child custody cases, divorces, DUIs, wills or trusts, tax cases, real estate matters, corporate or criminal matters.

 But, we have handled almost every type of injury case imaginable including jet ski accidents, slip and fall accidents, injuries caused by defective products, cases involving burn injuries, medical malpractice cases, birth injury cases, golf cart accidents, cases involving brain injuries, dog bite cases, farm equipment accidents, towing-related accidents, pedestrian accidents, construction accidents, boating accidents, liquor liability cases, drowning and near drowning accidents, nursing home abuse and neglect cases, sexual abuse cases, carbon-monoxide poisoning cases, food poisoning cases, cases involving eye injuries, spinal cord injuries, broken bones and many others.